Editor’s Note: This is a guest post by Sarah Peck of it starts with.

-I spent 2011 conducting an experiment in which I decided to stop buying new clothes for the entire year.
+I recently conducted an experiment in which I decided to stop buying new clothes for the entire year.
 (There were two exceptions: shoes and underwear, but only as needed).
 For an entire year, I lived without buying anything new, on purpose.
 As a female in a clothes-and-image-centric society, I wanted to see what it was like to live without shopping for a while.

 I was always dismayed by the number of female friends that were readily going into debt to maintain their image in public.
 When I thought about it, $400 outfits (the average price on any feature shopping magazine page) can add up to a lot of money if one were to wear a new outfit every day for a year.
 (That’s $150,000 just on clothes—who are we kidding?).
 You might think I’m joking—but to be perfectly honest, I know people who are $20,000 and $30,000 in credit card debt from clothes shopping alone.
 The image pressures on females (and males!) can be increasingly intense.